KwaZulu-Natal cricket team

 KwaZulu-Natal (formerly Natal) is the first-class cricket team that represents the province of KwaZulu-Natal (formerly Natal) in South Africa in the CSA 4-Day Domestic Series (previously the Currie Cup).
 KwaZulu-Natal is the only team that did not merge with another during the 2004 restructuring, but were rebranded as the Dolphins.
 However, the KwaZulu-Natal Inland cricket team was granted first-class status in 2006, and began competing in the CSA Provincial Competitions in 2006-2007, and were also represented by the Dolphins franchise.
 The team was originally called Natal and began playing in December 1889 at the start of first-class cricket in South Africa.
 The team joined the Currie Cup in 1893–94.
 The name changed in April 1998.

+Current squad

+Squad for 2026/27 Season.
+Players in bold have played international cricket.